RMNorbert/InquireNet/README.md

     InquireNet can be built and run using your preferred development environment or command-line tools.
 Here are a few options:

      Using Maven: Open a terminal or command prompt, navigate to the project's root directory, and run the following command:
-    ```bash
+    ```
     mvn spring-boot:run
     ```
-    This command will build the project, resolve the dependencies, and start the server.
+    This command will build the project, resolve the dependencies, and start the backend server.

+    Navigate to the project's frontend directory, and run the following command:
+    ```
+    npm run dev
+    ```
+   This command will start the frontend server.

-5. ***Access the application:***
+6. ***Access the application:***
     Once the server is up and running, you can access the InquireNet application through the provided URL.
-Open a web browser and enter the appropriate URL (e.g., http://localhost:8080) to access the application.
+Open a web browser and enter the appropriate URL (e.g., by default http://localhost:3000 or in case of docker : http://localhost:8080) to access the application.
 You can create your account to start asking and answering questions on the platform.

     Note: The URL and port number may vary depending on your configuration.